 Even today, factory-modified cafe racers and bobbers have striking similarities.
 The 2023 Harley-Davidson Street Bob and the 2023 Royal Enfield GT 650 have the “excesses” trimmed for lighter weight, speed and agility.
 They also present less clutter in terms of instrumentation and controls.
 There is something about riding a motorcycle that does not overwhelm you with information when it’s just you, the bike underneath you, and the open road!

 May Be Uncomfortable To Ride Over Long Distances

 Both custom styles edge a bit on the uncomfortable side of the riding spectrum and will, therefore, be better suited for shorter commutes as opposed to longer cruises.
-While the cafe racer puts you in a hunched over position, which can feel unbearable after just the first quarter mile, the bobber has a slightly more relaxed riding stance, but the stiffness of the softail on the HD Street Bob or an authentic hardtail custom make every bump on the road a pain in in your butt.
+While the cafe racer puts you in a hunched-over position, which can feel unbearable after just the first quarter mile, the bobber has a slightly more relaxed riding stance, but the stiffness of the Softail on the HD Street Bob or an authentic hardtail custom make every bump on the road a pain in your butt.

 Yes, both custom styles may enjoy similar accolades but the differences are equally stark too.

 Choice of Base Model for the Custom Job

 A cafe racer is a lightweight modified classic standard motorcycle with a distinctive horizontal line running continuously from the front to back.
 It has an uncompromising look that lends rigidity and swiftness to the design.

 A bobber, on the other hand, is a modified classic heavyweight such as a cruiser with extraneous parts trimmed and tucked for simplicity, lighter weight, better handling, and style.
 An authentic bobber has a slammed appearance resulting from the emphatic diagonal running through the steering joint, down the neck, through the sprung solo seat onto the rear hub plate.

 Desired Riding Stance